sdboyer/sdboyer.io/content/vgo/failure-modes.md

 As we've seen here, MVS has the very same kind of problem.
 What it adds, however, is the reverse structure: "responsibility without authority."
 That's the bit where, when the compatibility state of the ecosystem is in a degraded mode - and that is "ALWAYS," according to game theory, the adage that [complex systems run in degraded mode](https://blog.acolyer.org/2016/02/10/how-complex-systems-fail/), and Russ' own statements[^3] - it's your job to work to fix other peoples' problems, where "problem" is often "they didn't do enough work to keep up with everyone else."

 In other words: "Welcome to Go!
-Before you get started, shave this yak."
+Now, shave this yak somebody left lying around."

-This is why I find [the observation that the only permanent solution to incompatibility](https://github.com/golang/go/issues/24301#issuecomment-390766926) involves fixing the code to be fundamentally uninteresting.
+This is why I find [the notion only code fixes are a permanent solution to incompatibility](https://github.com/golang/go/issues/24301#issuecomment-390766926) to be fundamentally uninteresting.
 Obviously it's true.
 And we'll get there, eventually.
 But we're a community, not a pool of interchangeable workers operated by a distributed scheduler.

-Looking over the hamfisted incentives for developers, harmful externalities, and assorted additional failure modes (which, in his feedback, Russ has generally classified as good, because he thinks labor forcing functions are A-OK), it's hard to see why it's worth giving up the automation that a solver provides us.
+Looking over the hamfisted incentives for developers, harmful externalities, and assorted additional failure modes, it's hard to see why it's worth giving up the automation that a solver provides us.
 The argument I've yet to hear from Russ is exactly why allowing SAT will _necessarily_ lead to unmanageable complexity growth.
 All I see here is yet another dependency manager that is set up to make people scared to update their dependencies - that is, scared to experiment, grow, and learn - because it's optimizing for the wrong thing.

 In the next post, we'll focus in on the idea of compatibility.
 Turns out, it's a turtles-all-the-way-down problem.